seupan7x-coder/kernel_KSu_Next_Lancelot/README.md

 #### KSU_REVERT

-This will revoke the commit that dropped non-GKI support.
+This will revert the [commit](https://github.com/tiann/KernelSU/commit/898e9d4f8ca9b2f46b0c6b36b80a872b5b88d899) that removed non-GKI support, making it possible to continue using [official KernelSU](https://kernelsu.org/guide/what-is-kernelsu.html) up to version [1.0.1](https://github.com/tiann/KernelSU/releases/tag/v1.0.1).
+Using versions newer than [1.0.1](https://github.com/tiann/KernelSU/releases/tag/v1.0.1) is not possible due to the removal of non-GKI support from the manager.

 #### ADD_KPROBES_CONFIG